billthefarmer/ctuner/windows/Readme.txt

 The zoom and strobe tick boxes may be used to turn the zoom and strobe display off and on.
 The audio filter tick box controls a 3dB/octave audio filter on the input.
 This is intended to make it easier to tune low notes by reducing the level of harmonics.
+The downsample tick box controls a downsampling algorithm that enhanced the fundamental frequency in the input.
+It also generates spurious subharmonics that should be ignored.
 The display lock tick box may be used to lock the display.
 The resize tick box may be used to resize the display.
 The multiple tick box may be used to display multiple tuning values.
 The text box and up/down arrows may be used to adjust the reference.

 Some audio input devices appear to have inaccurate clocks.
 Out of three laptops I have tested, two were up to 0.7% out.
 The correction